japharl/serveo_local/README.md

 # serveo_local

 0. get a digital oceans account.
-(This is only the site I used; you can use your own.)
+(This is only the site I used; you can use your own virtual machine provider.)
 1. Create a small ($5 / month) ubuntu dropplet.
 (Optional https://m.do.co/c/674f3906831a referal link).
+Other sites (such as amazon aws) could be used, but be sure to configure the firewall rules correctly.
 2. ssh in to the box ( ssh as root, then use the ssh key you created or use the root password mailed to your account).
 3. In a terminal: sudo apt update ; sudo apt upgrade -y ; sudo apt dist-upgrade -y ; sudo apt autoremove -y ; sudo reboot
 4. create for a new domain on domains.google.com or similar.  (eg. serveoish.com or similar).